OpenAgenda/oa-public/packages/mails/README.md

 The templates can come from an independent folder by setting the environment variable `MAILS_TEMPLATES_DIR` or setting `templatesDir` at initialization.

 Then run `yarn start` and navigate to [http://localhost:3000](http://localhost:3000).
-The home page is the list of templates available in the chosen folder (`templates` by default), once on the template to edit you just have to save your changes to see the changes in your browser.
+The home page is the list of templates available in the chosen folder (`./templates` by default), once on the template to edit you just have to save your changes to see the changes in your browser.

 Each template has a folder with its name, in there must be at least one file `index.mjml` and `fixtures.js`.